Friday, 30 January 2015

 Wednesday, 14 January 2015

-Scarcity, Utility, Marginal Utility and Total Utility
+Scarcity, Utility, Marginal Utility, and Total Utility: How to Measure Utilities

-In economics, this shortage or scarcity of resources makes you to take decisions and choose things carefully so as to get utmost satisfaction from the limited options available.
-The resources are either limited or they are not fully available for use thereby leading to scarcity because of the unlimited wants of human beings.
+In economics, this shortage or scarcity of resources forces you to make decisions and choose things carefully to get the utmost satisfaction from the limited options available.

 Utility, in Economics, refers to the quantum of satisfaction derived by consumers while consuming goods or services.
-This consumer satisfaction is a major factor determining all the activities of demand and supply.
-Prices are fixed on this capability of goods to provide utility to consumers.

-How Utility is measured?
+How to Measure Utility

 Marginal utility refers to the extra amount of satisfaction derived by you when you consume one more unit of anything.